 “We understand.”
-Tom walked with Barungerin to the door and waved as he left.
+Tom walked with Barungerin towards the door and waved as he left.

-Finley brought a chair for Kit and another for himself.
+Finley brought a chair for her and another for himself.
 “You don’t mind if I stay, do you?”

 "No, of course not.”
 She placed her hand over his.